Tuning SQL Queries

 - Bitmap Append-only Row-oriented Scan — gathers pointers to rows in an append-only table from an index and sorts by location on disk.

-- Dynamic Table Scan — chooses partitions to scan using a partition selection
+- Dynamic Table Scan — chooses partitions to scan using a partition selection function.

 Join operators include the following: